grantjenks/free-python-games/docs/curriculum.rst

 - snake.py - Classic arcade game.

 Bible Story
 ...........

-- Genesis 1 - God the Creator
+- Genesis 1 - God the Creator (Creation)

   1. What did God do at the beginning?
   2. What did God see in creation?